Black-box Safety Analysis and Retraining of DNNs based on Feature Extraction and Clustering: Empirical Evaluation

 For GD and FLD, \APPR performs slightly better than HUDD.
-With GD, \APPR yields 100\% of the clusters with a variance reduction above 90\% compared to 93\% for HUDD.
+With GD, out of ten executions, \APPR yields a median of 100\% of the clusters with a variance reduction above 90\% compared to 93\% for HUDD.
 As for FLD, it obtained 90\% of the clusters with variance reduction above 90\%, compared to 85\% for HUDD.
 These values are close because the number of clusters detected by both methods is similar for GD and FLD.
 Detecting the optimal number of clusters is crucial as it leads to root cause clusters grouping very similar images with less noise.
 Consequently, identifying the right root cause clusters will result in higher variance reduction.
 Nevertheless, the slight superiority shown by \APPR is explained by the fact that the latter finds root cause clusters with arbitrary shapes, compared to convex shapes found by HUDD.
 This is important since arbitrary-shaped clusters can find more homogeneous clusters (i.e., clusters with higher within-cluster similarity) with very similar images.
 In contrast, a convex cluster tends to be less dense and can group rather dissimilar images.

-In the case of OC, the percentage of clusters with a given variance reduction obtained by \APPR is much higher than that obtained by HUDD. \APPR yielded 100\% of the clusters with variance reduction above 90\%, in contrast to 29\% for HUDD.
+In the case of OC, the percentage of clusters with a given variance reduction obtained by \APPR is much higher than that obtained by HUDD. \APPR yielded 100\% of the clusters (median of ten executions) with variance reduction above 90\%, in contrast to 29\% for HUDD.
 This is explained by the fact that \APPR found a much higher number of clusters than HUDD (26 for \APPR compared to 14 for HUDD).
-Also, 97\% (493/506) of the error-inducing images are considered core points by \APPR, thus indicating complex cluster shapes, which may, in turn, explain the detection of more clusters.
-A larger number of clusters leads to root cause clusters with a lower number of images (19 images per cluster on average for \APPR with OC), which have higher chances to contain similar images.
+Also, 90\% of the error-inducing images are considered core points by \APPR (median), thus indicating complex cluster shapes, which may, in turn, explain the detection of more clusters.
+A larger number of clusters leads to root cause clusters with a lower number of images (15 images per cluster on average for \APPR with OC), which have higher chances to contain similar images.